Mide001/Base-Nigeria-Launchpad/README.md

 ---

 <div align="center">
-  Built with ❤️ by the African Developer Community
+  Built with ❤️ by the Nigerian Developer Community
 </div>